 I assure you, I am no exception!
 I have tried different bike shorts and different brands, and, like many of you I am sure, have settled on a few favorites.

 I happen to love bib-shorts, and used to wear them exclusively.
-About a year ago, however, I happened upon the Terry Breakaway Bike Shorts, and I absolutely fell in love.
+A couple years ago, however, I happened upon the Terry Breakaway Bike Shorts, and I absolutely fell in love.

 You see, I was getting ready to go for a ride one day after work when I realized I forgot my bib shorts.
 Now, I am a road bike girl, and I am a bib shorts girl.
 At this stage in my cycling life I had only ever worn one pair of non-bib shorts and I absolutely hated them.